awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

-# Create an API as an Amazon S3 Proxy<a name="integrating-api-with-aws-services-s3"></a>
+# Create a REST API as an Amazon S3 Proxy in API Gateway<a name="integrating-api-with-aws-services-s3"></a>

-As an example to showcase using an API in API Gateway to proxy Amazon S3, this section describes how to create and configure an API to expose the following Amazon S3 operations:
+As an example to showcase using a REST API in API Gateway to proxy Amazon S3, this section describes how to create and configure a REST API to expose the following Amazon S3 operations:
 + Expose GET on the API's root resource to [list all of the Amazon S3 buckets of a caller](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTServiceGET.html)\.
 + Expose GET on a Folder resource to [view a list of all of the objects in an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)\.
 + Expose PUT on a Folder resource to [add a bucket to Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUT.html)\.